playfulprogramming/playfulprogramming/CONTRIBUTING.code.md

 ### Making Changes

 🌟 **Pro Tip**: Small, incremental commits are better than large ones.
-Sometimes we might stumble down a rabbit hole.
+Sometimes we might stumble down a rabbit hole we have no clue how to come out of.
 This approach makes it so that you can easily revert to the "last known working" state of your changes.

 When you want to make changes: